- How is childhood leukemia treated?

 When your child has leukemia you are likely to hear about ways to treat his or her cancer or relieve symptoms that your doctor hasn’t mentioned.
 Everyone from friends and family to Internet groups and websites may offer ideas for what might help.
 These methods can include vitamins, herbs, and special diets, or other methods such as acupuncture or massage, to name a few.

 What are complementary and alternative therapies?

 Not everyone uses these terms the same way, and they are used to refer to many different methods.
 We use complementary to refer to treatments that are used along with your regular medical care.
 Alternative treatments are used instead of a doctor’s medical treatment.

 Complementary methods: Most complementary treatment methods are not offered as cures for cancer.
-Mainly, they are used to help the person with cancer feel better.
-Some examples of methods that are used along with regular treatment are: art therapy or play therapy to reduce stress, acupuncture to help relieve pain, or peppermint tea to relieve nausea.
+Mainly, they are used to help people feel better.
+Some examples of methods used along with regular treatment are: art therapy or play therapy to reduce stress, acupuncture to help relieve pain, or peppermint tea to relieve nausea.
 Some complementary methods are known to help, while others have not been tested.
 Some have been proven not to be helpful, and a few are even harmful.

 Alternative treatments: Alternative treatments may be offered as cancer cures.
 These treatments have not been proven safe and effective in clinical trials.
 Some of these methods may be harmful, or have life-threatening side effects.
-But the biggest danger in most cases is that you may lose the chance to be helped by standard medical treatment.
-Delays or interruptions in your medical treatments may give the cancer more time to grow and make it less likely that treatment will help.
+But the biggest danger in most cases is that your child may lose the chance to be helped by standard medical treatment.
+Delays or interruptions in your child’s medical treatments may give the cancer more time to grow and make it less likely that treatment will help.

 Finding out more